 The currency risk is not currently considered to be a significant risk, and it is therefore not necessary to set up a ponderous risk monitoring management structure.
+Certain currency positions from divestments made previously are retained and generate foreign exchange income.

-There are no significant financial instruments involving a currency risk.
+There are no significant financial instruments involving a currency risk due to the business.
 Indeed, debts are essentially a result of the corporate activity.
 There is therefore no specific tool for managing the currency risk.